heidihuang-wav/quartz/content/Journal/2024/Growing pains.md

 To VW and all the friends who have walked with me on this journey, thank you.

-Here's to the journey ahead and to growing together.
+Here's to the journey ahead.